adammounir/DIAB-NET/README.md

 ## Results
 The project successfully built a predictive model for diabetes.
-The Random Forest Classifier yielded the best results with an accuracy of xx%.
+The Random Forest Classifier yielded the best results with an accuracy of 76%.
 The key insights from the model show that certain features like glucose level and BMI are strong predictors of diabetes.